-States which ratify the Convention after an organizational meeting but at least 90 days before the review meeting should be enabled to join in the review process.
-Such Contracting Parties are required to submit as soon as possible, and in any event not later than 90 days before the review meeting, a national report pursuant to Article 5 and are entitled to receive the national reports of others.
-They should be added to existing country groups in sequential order of date of ratification, starting with the group with the fewest members (as shown in Table 2) or, if all the groups have the same number of members, starting with Group 1.
+States which ratify the Convention after an organizational meeting but at least 90 days before the Review Meeting should be enabled to join in the review process.
+Such Contracting Parties are required to submit as soon as possible, and in any event not later than 90 days before the Review Meeting, a National Report pursuant to Article 5 and are entitled to receive the National Reports of others.
+They should be added to existing Country Groups in sequential order of date of ratification, starting with the group with the fewest members (as shown in Table 2) or, if all the groups have the same number of members, starting with Group 1.

-Pursuant to the terms of Article 31.2 of the Convention, States which ratify later than 90 days before the date fixed for a review meeting will not become Contracting Parties until after that review meeting has begun.
-They will therefore not have the rights of Contracting Parties and will not be able to attend that review meeting.
-If they produce a national report, it will not be considered at that meeting.
+Pursuant to the terms of Article 31.2 of the Convention, States which ratify later than 90 days before the date fixed for a Review Meeting will not become Contracting Parties until after that Review Meeting has begun.
+Although they do not have the rights of Contracting Parties, such lateratifying States may be permitted to attend plenary sessions of the Review Meeting and to participate, as appropriate upon a consensus decision of the Contracting Parties in discussions relating to the conduct of subsequent Review Meetings.
+If they produce a National Report, it should be distributed as soon as possible by the Secretariat, but it will not be considered at that meeting.